Biden administration asks Supreme Court not to hear challenge to all-male military draft

 “Noticeably absent from the government’s brief is any argument that men-only registration is constitutional,” Mar said.
 “That is not surprising given that men-only registration is outdated, based on gender stereotypes, and no longer recommended by the military itself.”

-A special commission set up by Congress to specifically study the issue said last year that requiring women — not just men — to register when they turn 18, would make it “possible to draw on the talent of a unified nation in a time of national emergency.”
+A special commission set up by Congress to study the issue said last year that requiring women — not just men — to register when they turn 18 would make it “possible to draw on the talent of a unified nation in a time of national emergency.”

 Military leaders have said the same.
 But Congress has been reluctant.
 And the last time the Supreme Court considered the issue, it was constitutional to require only men to register.